ivandon15/Peptide-Related/README.md

 # Peptide Related
-Contains some peptide data utils tool and some models or tasks related to peptides.
+Contains some peptide data utils tool(may be everything you need when you deal with pdb files) and some models or tasks related to peptides.

 ## Cyclic Peptide Related
 1. filter_cyclic_peptide.py: You can use this py to find the cyclic postion of one sequence by using its PDB file